fateme-gd/blendrl/README.md

 ```
 python play_gui.py
 ```
+Note that a checkpoint is required to run the play script.
 ## How to Use
 ### Hyperparameters
 The hyperparameters are configured inside `in/config/default.yaml` which is loaded as default.
 You can specify a different configuration by providing the corresponding YAML file path as an argument, e.g., `python train.py in/config/my_config.yaml`.
 A description of all hyperparameters can be found in `train.py`.